12bitvn/news.12bit.vn/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/51d69537-8760-4eef-ad70-fead35768f13/deploy-status)](https://app.netlify.com/sites/jovial-spence-90afc6/deploys)

-## Add my site
+## Add your site

+> Trust me, it's really simple.
+You don't need to inbox us.

-If you have a blog, you can add your RSS link by contributing [this file](https://github.com/12bitvn/news.12bit.vn/blob/master/data/links.json)
+If you have a blog, you can add your RSS link into [this file](https://github.com/12bitvn/news.12bit.vn/blob/master/data/links.json), then create a pull request.
+We'll review it as soon as possible.